mend/renovate-ce-ee/docs/gitlab.md

 **`LICENSE_MODE`**: If you have purchased a commercial license for Renovate Pro then you need to set this value to `commercial` to enable more than 3 repositories and remove the evaluation mode banner from PRs.
 Leave this field empty to default to evaluation mode.

-**`LICENSE_NAME`**: To enable commercial mode, you also need to also fill in the company name that the license is registered to.
+**`LICENSE_NAME`**: To enable commercial mode, you also need to fill in the company name that the license is registered to.
 It should match what you entered in the order form.
 Leave empty for evaluation mode.

 **`WEBHOOK_SECRET`**: This is _optional_ and will default to `renovate` if not configured.

 **`SCHEDULER_CRON`**: This configuration option accepts a 5-part cron schedule and is _optional_.
 It defaults to `0 * * * *` (i.e. once per hour exactly on the hour) if it is not configured.
 If you are decreasing the interval then be careful that you do not exhaust the available hourly API rate limit or cause too much load.

-#### npm registry configuration

-If using your own internal npm registry, you may find it easiest to update your Docker configuration to include a volume that maps an `.npmrc` file to `/home/node/.npmrc` inside the Renovate container.
-The RC file should contain `registry=...` with the registry URL your company uses internally.
-This will allow Renovate to find shared configs and other internally published packages.

 #### Core Renovate Configuration

-The "core" Renovate functionality (i.e. same functionality you'd find in the CLI version or the hosted app) can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/webapp/config.js`.
-Here are some essentials:
+"Core" Renovate functionality (i.e. same functionality you'd find in the CLI version or the hosted app) can be configured using environment variables (e.g. `RENOVATE_XXXXXX`) or via a `config.js` file that you mount inside the Renovate Pro container to `/usr/src/webapp/config.js`.
+Here are some essentials for Renovate Pro:

 **`GITLAB_ENDPOINT`**: This is the API endpoint for your GitLab host. e.g. like `https://gitlab.company.com/api/v4/`